 Benefits of a Short Afternoon Nap in Your Routine

-A short afternoon nap can be very helpful for those days when you don’t get enough sleep – or even part of your daily routine if your schedule impedes you from getting the recommended 7-8 hours at one time.
+A short afternoon nap after taking a shower can be very helpful for those days when you don’t get enough sleep – or even part of your daily routine if your schedule impedes you from getting the recommended 7-8 hours at one time.
 The ideal time for a nap is 20-30 minutes.
 This will help to boost your short-term energy improve your mental and physical stamina for the afternoon and evening ahead!